atuttle/blog-archive-/_posts/2015-10-31-on-old-dogs-and-new-tricks.md

 I'm not heralding ColdFusion, here.
 I've been working with the platform for more than a decade now and I'm pretty sick of it, to be honest.
 As a former ColdFusion Product Manager once told me, "You don't really know a programming language unless you can name 10 things you hate about it."
 By that measure, I'd estimate that I know CFML really, _really_, _**really**_ well.

 Whatever your opinion of ColdFusion, it is undeniably changing.
 The next version is on the horizon.
-They're in private beta (to which I declined to participate); and I would wager public beta is closer than most people would think.
+They're in private beta (in which I declined to participate); and I would wager public beta is closer than most people would think.

 _Everything old is new again._